One-dimensional ferronematics in a channel: order reconstruction, bifurcations and multistability: Introduction

-In this work, we study a dilute suspension of MNPs in a NLC-filled channel, $\tilde{\Omega} = [-L, L] \times [-D, D] \times [0, G]$, where $L \gg D$, $L$ is the length of the channel, $D$ is the channel width and $G$ is the channel height.
-In other words, we assume a uniform distribution of MNPs (much smaller than the physical domain dimensions) such that the average distance between the MNPs is much larger than the MNP size, and the total volume fraction of MNPs is small.
+In this work, we study a dilute suspension of MNPs in a one-dimensional NLC-filled channel (of width $D$).
+We assume a uniform distribution of MNPs (much smaller than the physical domain dimensions) such that the average distance between the MNPs is much larger than the MNP size, and the total volume fraction of MNPs is small.
 These MNPs generate a spontaneous magnetisation even without any external magnetic fields, by means of the NLC-MNP interactions.
-Thus, the system has two order parameters: (i) a nematic tensor parameter $\Qvec$ with two degrees of freedom, that contains information about the director corresponding to the preferred direction of molecular alignment and (ii) a magnetisation vector $\Mvec$ generated by the suspended MNPs.
+Thus, the system has two order parameters: (i) a reduced Landau--de Gennes (LdG) nematic tensor parameter $\Qvec$ with two degrees of freedom, that contains information about the nematic directors and the degree of nematic ordering and (ii) a magnetisation vector $\Mvec$ generated by the suspended MNPs.